-The following system management issues are specific to an Oracle replicate management issues data server:
+Oracle system management issues The following system management issues are specific to an Oracle replicate data server:

-- When using Replication Server Manager (RSM), the value of the DirectConnect DateTimeResults configuration parameter must be set to datetime for latency calculations to work correctly. - The create connection command's dsi\sql\data\style parameter was used in previous versions of Replication Server to provide some data translations for the replicate database.
+• The create connection command's dsi\sql\data\style parameter was used in previous versions of Replication Server to provide some data translations for the replicate database.

-With the introduction of the heterogeneous datatype support (HDS) feature in Replication Server version 12.0, the create connection command's dsi\sql\data\style parameter is no longer valid.
+With the introduction of the heterogeneous datatype support (HDS) feature in Replication Server version 12.0, the create connection command's dsi_sql_data_style parameter is no longer valid.
 Do not use this parameter with Replication Server version 12.0 or later.
 The default setting should be " " (blank space).